 What Sets GoTo Connect Apart

-- GoTo Connect’s phone system is great for companies with high international call volumes because the Standard plan supports unlimited calling to over 50 countries–a larger unlimited calling area than any competitor
+- GoTo Connect’s phone system is great for businesses with high international call volumes because the Standard plan supports unlimited calling to over 50 countries–a larger unlimited calling area than any competitor

-- GoTo offers local, toll-free, and vanity numbers around the world
+- It offers local, toll-free, and vanity numbers around the world

-- While the Basic plan only includes one call queue, auto attendant, and ring group, the Standard plan includes unlimited access to these features–making GoTo’s Standard plan the best option for call centers with a global presence
+- While the Basic plan only includes one call queue, auto attendant, and ring group, the Standard plan includes unlimited access to these features–making GoTo Connect’s Standard plan the best option for call centers with a global presence

 Why We Picked It